113ll3/Ibmclouddocscli/reference/softlayer/index.md

 	</dl>

 **Examples**:
-Enable snapshot for volume with ID `12345678`.
-The snapshot is taken at 2:00 every Sunday, and up to 5 snapshots are retained.
 ```
  bluemix sl block snapshot-enable 12345678 -s WEEKLY -c 5 -m 0 --hour 2 -d 0
 ```
+This command enables snapshot for volume with ID `12345678`.
+The snapshot is taken at 2:00 every Sunday, and up to 5 snapshots are retained.

 ### bluemix sl block snapshot-delete
 {: #sl_block_snapshot_delete}